 Here’s what you get:

-- Basic Plan ($29/month): This plan includes everything in the Free plan, as well as a few more advanced features, such as the ability to build a members-only community (even sell memberships) and the private student community through SSO integration, course creator training, custom domain support, Teachable payments, and coupon codes.
+- Basic Plan ($29/month): This Teachable’s basic plan includes everything in the Free plan, as well as a few more advanced features, such as the ability to build a members-only community (even sell memberships) and the private student community through SSO integration, course creator training, custom domain support, Teachable payments, and coupon codes and whole learning management system.
 You can drip course content, schedule your content, and have third-party integrations, including email marketing.
 Unlike Podia, you pay 5% per transaction on this plan with no transaction fees.

-- Pro Plan ($99/month): This is Teachable’s most popular plan, and it comes with advanced features designed to boost student engagement.
-You get everything in the Basic plan, five admin-level users, priority product support, graded quizzes, advanced reports, sell digital products, and even use of an unbranded website.
-In addition, there’s integrated affiliate marketing, and you can also award your students with course completion certificates.
+- Pro Plan ($99/month): This is Teachable’s most popular plan and comes with advanced features designed to boost student engagement.
+You get everything in the Basic plan, five admin-level users, priority product support, graded quizzes, advanced reports, sell digital products, and even use an unbranded website.
+In addition, there is integrated affiliate marketing, and you can also award your students with course completion certificates.

 - Business ($249/month): With this plan, you get everything in Pro, plus 20 admin-level users, manual student imports, bulk student enrollments, almost no transaction fee, and custom user roles.
 There’s also advanced theme customization to help you build a truly unique online learning environment.